-The Garden Project is growing strong with 35 gardens!
+The Garden Project grew strong with 35 gardens and 4 of the gardeners were provided scholarships to college!
 Thank you for your support.

 The article below was written by returned Peace Corps Volunteer, Gretchen Oat in 2004.
 Both Gretchen and Will Clark were instrumental in establishing the Urban Garden Network, Red de Juerta, for the Sustainable Living Foundation in 2003.
 Their volunteer time in Pilar over lapped by three months.

-Since Gretchen wrote this article, the Garden Project has expanded to include:
+Since Gretchen wrote this article, the Garden Project expanded to include: